Techgrounds-Cloud-9/cloud-9-sait125/05_Security/SEC-05 Asymmetric encryption.md

 C = The encrypted output which the user filled in A.

-D = the same output as C.
+D = The encrypted output (which is the decrypters input).

 E = The private key which shouldn't be available to others, otherwise you might aswell us the standard encryption/decryption method.